 American black bears (Ursus americanus) evolved from bears that traveled from Asia to North America on the Bering Land Bridge about 8 million years ago.
 Like their Asian ancestors, the black bear is omnivorous.
 Because it is able to thrive in a variety of different environmental conditions and is incredibly resourceful, it was able to survive the last ice age, while other, less adaptable predators became extinct.
-It’s not surprising that black bear hunting is so popular.

-Discover why thousands of people have trusted Outdoors International to help plan their hunt.
+Thousands of people have trusted Outdoors International to help plan their hunt.

-Outdoors International has a team of hand-selected hunting experts to help you book your next hunt.
-Our job it is to help you in researching, booking and planning a great hunting trip with one of our amazing outfitter partners around the world.
+We have a team of hand-selected hunting experts to help you book your next trip.
+Our job it is to help you in researching, booking and planning a great adventure with one of our amazing outfitter partners around the world.

 My hunt was absolutely top notch.